ehotinger/ehotinger/README.md

 ### Hey!

+I'm Eric and I'm currently a Principal Engineer at AWS, working on Amazon Redshift.

-I'm Eric.
-I talk about distrubted systems & computing.
-You can follow me here:
+I talk about distributed systems & computing.
+Outside of GitHub, you can follow me here:

 - 🌐 Blog: https://ehotinger.com/
 - 🐤 Twitter: https://twitter.com/ehotinger